leebyron/ecmascript-iterator-hof/README.md

 called on the iterator, and `iterator` is the iterator being operated over (and not the collection from which it was created).

+#### Completion values

+Some iterators return "completion values", these are not affected by the higher-order-functions.

 ## Methods on Array.prototype not added to Iterator.prototype

 Array's mutative methods (push, pop, shift, unshift, sort) do not make sense in